andrenevesgomes/multi-file-creator/README.md

   Ensure that a folder is open in VS Code before running the command.

 - **File Creation Errors:**
-  Verify that you have the necessary permissions to write files in the current workspace.
+  Verify that you have the necessary permissions to write files in the selected target folder.

 ## Contributing